davidsowerby/gitplus/README.md

 - Create a local repo
 - Create a project within that local repo
 - Create a remote repo, with wiki enabled
-- Clone the wiki repo
+- Create the wiki repo locally
 - Push the local project to the remote

 This would give you a skeleton project with local and remote repos already set up.
 Still to be implemented is the creation of a standard set of labels for issues

-Once you started development a change log can be generated automatically.
+Once you start development a change log can be generated automatically.

 # Components